 Posted By Amanda Girard On July 21, 2021

-Whether your health agency currently uses paper records or an Electronic Health Records (EHR) software, prepare yourself ahead of shopping for a new EHR.
+Whether your health agency is switching from paper records or another Electronic Health Records (EHR) solution, prepare yourself ahead of shopping for an EHR.
 By determining the following, you will have a better understanding of your needs and will be able to communicate those needs as well as evaluate vendors more effectively.
 Here are the things you need to know to find the solution that is right for you:

 1- Current System Likes and dislikes